digvijay173/Bank-Management-System-Java/README.md

-### Basic functionalities performed by banks done using java while includes GUI, datasecurity and encryption/decryption.
+### Basic functionalities performed by banks done using java which includes GUI, datasecurity and encryption/decryption.